anonisnap/Trove-BR-Requeue/README.md

 The **Trove BR Requeue** script is a fairly simple Python Script, making use of Image Recognition to keep track of whether or not you're currently in an ongoing BR game, whether it has ended, or if you've just started a new one!

+## Setting things up

+To set things up, you'll need to have Python installed.
+On Windows, this is easily done with the Windows Store.

+Something about the Screenshots

+Maybe a visualisation of how

 ## Starting it

-To start the script, simply run the `Bomber Royale Requeue.bat` batch script.
+To start the script, simply run either of the `Bomber Royale Requeue.bat` batch scripts.
 If you have Python 3.9 (or maybe newer) the rest should work by itself

 ## How does it work?